Dicke superradiant enhancement of the heat current in circuit QED: The Dicke-superradiant heat valve

-where \( G_i\) is the coupling strength that we consider different for the two RLC circuits but otherwise uniform across the qubits.
-The specific relationship of \( G_i \) to the circuit's parameters is detailed in Appendix \ref{App:derivation_of_TC}.
-This coupling plays a crucial role in the interaction dynamics of the qubits with their respective environments.
-Finally, $\hat{H}_{\rm RLC}$ describes the Hamiltonian of the two \( RLC \) circuits as described in Appendix~\ref{App:derivation_of_TC}, where we show that the total Hamiltonian of the system can be derived from a circuit QED setup.
-As shown in Appendix \ref{App:derivation_of_TC}, the Hamiltonian of the system can be derived from a circuit QED setup (see Eq.~\eqref{eq:H_circuit}), drawn in Fig.~\ref{fig:sketch} and reads:
+where $\hat{\sigma}^{(j)}_x$ is the dipole operator of the \( j \)-th qubit (the Pauli $x$-operator) and \( G_i\) is the coupling strength that we consider different for the two $RLC$ circuits but otherwise uniform across the qubits.
+This coupling plays a crucial role in the interaction dynamics of the qubits with the thermal baths.
+Finally, $\hat{H}_{ RLC}$ describes the Hamiltonian of the two $RLC$ circuits as described in Appendix~\ref{App:derivation_of_TC}.